 Additionally, a reader should take note of the fact that the characters in the poem are not well-defined.
 The speaker’s emotions are on display but there are no lines devoted to who he is or who his lover is.
 This choice allows any type of reader to cast their own experiences onto the text.
 One will, ideally, be able to relate to the emotions the couple experiences.

 The speaker moves on from the idea of communicating through glances in the next lines as he tells his lover she is welcome to “leave a kiss…in the cup.”
 It is here that he will look for her, knowing full well there will be no wine to drink.
 The poet has chosen to connect the indulgence of drink with that of love.
 These two acts, ways of being, and emotional states are one and the same.

 In the following lines, he states the “thirst” for love which exists within the soul can only be quenched by a “drink divine.”
 It is only something like “Jove’s nectar,” or the drink of the gods, which could sate his thirst.
 In contrast to this statement, he says that if he could indulge in “nectar” that he would not change for “thine.”
 His emotions for his lover would not change.

 Since when it grows, and smells, I swear,

 Not of itself, but thee.

-In the second stanza the speaker begins by describing how of “late,” or lately, he sent his lover a “rosy wreath.”
-This was an action which was deeply thought through and meaningful to both of them.
-In the following lines he describes why he made the choice to send her this gift and what he meant by it.
+In the second stanza the speaker begins by describing how of “late,” or later, he sent his lover a “rosy wreath.”
+This was an action that was deeply thought through and meaningful to both of them.
+In the following lines, he describes why he made the choice to send her this gift and what he meant by it.

 The speaker chose the “wreath” as a gift not for his lover’s sake, but for that of the wreath.
 He professes his choice stemmed from a desire to give the wreath hope that it “could not withered be” in her presence.